jacobzacarias/calmingSweep/README.md

 # Usage

-Upon running the program, you will be prompted to enter the number of cities and their coordinates.
-The program will then generate an initial population of tours and iteratively evolve them using genetic operations such as crossover and mutation.
-The process continues until a stopping criterion is met (e.g., a maximum number of generations reached).
+Upon running the program, the user is required to a number of cities and their coordinates.
+The program creates an initial population of tours and iteratively evolves on them using crossover and mutation operations.
+The process continues until the program reaches a stopping point, for instance if the maximum number of generations are made.

 The program outputs the best tour found and its corresponding distance, providing a solution to the Traveling Salesman Problem for the given input.